 Assessment fees are one of three components of credit card processing, along with interchange and processor markup.
-Assessment fees are set by and remitted to the credit card companies, unlike interchange, which goes to banks that issue credit cards, and markup, which goes to the processor.
+Unlike interchange, assessment fees are set by and remitted to the credit card companies.
+Interchange goes to banks that issue credit cards.
+Markup goes to the processor.

 Assessment fees are non-negotiable, but are often small.
 The CVC2 fee is less than a penny per transaction to which it applies.

 However, in some cases, processors have been found to “pad” these assessment fees, charging higher costs than what the card brands set.
 You’ll want to ensure you’re working with a processor that passes along assessment fees to you at cost, with no additional markup.
 If you’re a CardFellow client, you’re already covered.
 Our legal agreement with processors requires that they pass assessments to you at cost, and we check to ensure that’s the case when we conduct your annual statement audits.

 If you’re not a CardFellow client, you’ll need to check assessments individually if you want to know if you’re overpaying.
 The next section on locating the fees on your monthly processing statement provides a starting point for where to look.
 Keep in mind that every processing statement is a little different, and it might take some detective work to find your costs.